How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 Now, how will you create valuable content?

-Of course, your knowledge and experience will come handy here.
+Of course, your knowledge and experience will come in handy here.
 If you don’t have enough, then, first find a way to gain some; if needed put a pause in your plan to start a blog.

 I had worked in the online marketing industry for more than two years to finally have the confidence to start this blog.